Updated: Dec 5, 2022

 You can start by getting the child into counseling.
 If the other party refuses to consent, you should file a motion with the court, explaining the problem and how you intend to fix it.
 Please include detailed examples.

-You might petition the court for a modification or change of custody, which will put the infant in your primary care.
+You might petition the court for a modification or change of custody, putting the infant in your primary care.

 You can ask the court to order a Family Code 3111 evaluation (also known as a "730 Eval"), in which a licensed child psychologist would investigate and make a recommendation to the court.